Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Mathematical treatment of M -way entanglement

 where for the $i$-th Kraus operator, the first product is taken over the unwanted spins comprising the environment that are in $|0\rangle$, and the second product is taken over the unwanted spins that are in $|1\rangle$.
 If all spins are in $|0\rangle$, then the second product is 1, whereas if all spins are in $|1\rangle$ the first product is 1.
 Further, we have $\langle 0|R_{\textbf{n}_j}|0 \rangle=\cos\frac{\phi_j}{2}-in_{j,z}\sin\frac{\phi_j}{2}$ and $\langle 1|R_{\textbf{n}_j}|0 \rangle=-i\sin\frac{\phi_j}{2}(n_{x,j}+i n_{y,j})$.

 The evolution of the target subspace is thus described by the Kraus operators via the quantum channel $\mathcal{E}(\rho)=\sum_k E_k \rho_0E_k^\dag$.
-To include the impact of the unwanted subspace into the $M$-way entanglement that is generated by the quantum evolution, we define the $M$-way entangling power of the non-unitary quantum channel:
+To include the impact of the unwanted subspace into the $M$-way entanglement that is generated by the quantum evolution, we define the {$M$-tangling} power of the non-unitary quantum channel:

-Clearly, in the limit of a unitary channel i.e., $E_r=E_s=U$ (the summation is over the unique Kraus operator) we recover the $M$-way entangling power of a unitary. \begin{widetext}
+Clearly, in the limit of a unitary channel i.e., $E_r=E_s=U$ (the summation is over the unique Kraus operator) we recover the {$M$-tangling} power of a unitary. \begin{widetext}

 To derive a closed-form expression, we follow a similar procedure as in the unitary case.
 We begin by defining

 and

 Starting with the odd $M$ case, we find that $[2(d+1)]^M 2^{M}\sum_{r,s}\text{Tr}[(E_r\otimes E_s)\Omega_{p0}(E_r\otimes E_s)^\dagger\tilde{P}]$ reads: